Superintegrability and choreographic obstructions in dihedral $n$-body Hamiltonian systems: Low- illustrations: four and five bodies

 corresponding to a strong attractive coupling between nearest neighbors and a weaker repulsive coupling between second neighbors.
 Details of the separation of variables and the resulting trajectories are given in Appendix~\ref{Apn5}.

 The pentagon in Fig.~\ref{fig:D5_action} is best understood by combining the spatiotemporal $D_5$ symmetry with the $D_5$ normal--mode (Fourier) decomposition of the center--of--mass dynamics.
-The dihedral action is generated by a rotation $r$ through $72^\circ$ and a reflection $s$ (with $r^5=s^2=e$ and $srs=r^{-1}$); $C_5$-equivariance corresponds to invariance under rotation by $72^\circ$ together with a time shift $T/5$, while full $D_5$ symmetry adds an appropriate reflection symmetry (typically up to relabeling and a time shift, and in reversible settings possibly time reversal).
-On the mode level, the internal space splits into two $D_5$--invariant irreducible sectors, $\mathcal H_{\mathrm{int}}=\mathcal H_1\oplus \mathcal H_2$ (doublets with characters $e^{2\pi i\ell/5}$, $\ell=1,2$).
-If the motion lies in a single sector, the five trajectories are time--shifts of one curve and one obtains a genuine $5$--body single--trace choreography.
-If both inequivalent sectors are excited, the motion may remain periodic and even $C_5$--equivariant (phase matched sectorwise), but the generic outcome is multi--trace behaviour: the bodies organize into synchronized sub--choreographies (e.g.\ $(3{+}2)$ or $(2{+}2{+}1)$) rather than sharing a common geometric trace.
+The dihedral action on the labels is generated by a cyclic relabeling \(r\) of order five and a reflection \(s\), with \(r^5=s^2=e\) and \(srs=r^{-1}\).
+In the present configuration-level formulation, \(C_5\)-equivariance means cyclic relabeling of the particles combined with the time shift \(T/5\), while full $D_5$ symmetry adds an appropriate reflection symmetry (typically up to relabeling and a time shift, and in reversible settings possibly time reversal).
+On the mode level, the internal space splits into two $D_5$-invariant irreducible sectors, $H_{\mathrm{int}} = H_1 \oplus H_2$ (doublets with characters $e^{2\pi i\ell/5}$, $\ell = 1,2$).
+If the motion lies in a single sector, the five trajectories are time-shifted copies of one curve and one obtains a genuine five-body single-trace choreography.
+By contrast, if both inequivalent sectors are excited, the motion may remain periodic when the corresponding frequencies are commensurate, but generic full-space multi-sector data do not satisfy the full $C_5$ phase-matching condition of Theorem~\ref{thm:phase-matching}.
+The generic outcome is therefore not a genuine five-body single-trace choreography, but a periodic multi-trace motion in which the bodies may organize into synchronized sub-choreographies (e.g.\ $(3+2)$ or $(2+2+1)$) rather than sharing a common geometric trace.